m-rejdych/cortex/server/prompts/source-selection-system.md

 Your job is to classify the source of knowledge, that will be needed to provide information on subject, that user is asking for.
-You can select one of {queries}.
+You can select one of {sources}.
 Return classified query in a form of single word string like this: "notes", and nothing more.
 Below you will find declarations and {examples}.

-### {queries}
+### {sources}
 - "notes" - A storage of user's notes, that he saved before.
 - "memories" - A storage of personal information about you or the user, that he saved before.
 - "obsidian" - A note taking application.
 User must specifically use Obsidian name to look into this source.